MeMyselfMirai/Released-as-Homebrew/README.md

     * "alchemist": Token replacement reminders do not change character alignment.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Minion Info.
     * "alchemist": Token replacement reminders do not change character types for the purpose of Lil' Monsta choices.
-    * "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
+    * "cannibal", "philosopher", "pixie": Ability gaining reminder tokens do not show the seat on the night order.
-    * "bootlegger": Bootlegger rules do not appear.
+    * "bootlegger": Bootlegger rules do not appear (for a Homebrew bootlegger).

 ## Changelog
+### 0.62.0
+* Cannibal
 ### 0.61.0
 * Alchemist
 ### 0.60.0